MiriamPapp/photo-forum/aws/README.md

 To deploy the infrastructure components use the following command:
-`aws-vault exec <account> -- aws cloudformation deploy --stack-name foto-forum --template-file cloudformation.yml`
+`aws-vault exec <account> -- aws cloudformation deploy --stack-name photo-forum --template-file cloudformation.yml`

 `<account>` is your AWS account or your IAM identity which is used for running the services.